lara-press/docs/menus.md

 {

     /**
-     * An array of id => title pairs to be registered as Wordpress menus.
+     * An array of id => title pairs to be registered as WordPress menus.
      *
      * @var array
      */